Categorical diagonalization and $p$-cells: New conjectures about -cells

 \subsection{Diagonalizing the full twist: characteristic $p$}

 Now we pass to characteristic $p$.
 There are potentially more $p$-cells than $0$-cells.
 Though they have the same set of eigenvalues $v^{2\xb(\la)}$ for $\full_W$ (powers of $v^2$), if one keeps track of the invisible factor of $(-1)^{2 \cb(\la)}$ then new ``eigenvalues'' appear.
-The most interesting conjecture in this paper is the following, which states that these new $p$-cells also admit new eigenmaps.
+The main conjecture in this paper is the following, which states that these new $p$-cells also admit new eigenmaps.

 \begin{conj} Fix a Weyl group $W$ and a prime $p$.
 Assume Conjecture \ref{conj:htcat}.
 For any $p$-cell $\la$ there exists a chain map which is a \emph{$\la$-eigenmap}.
-This means that, for any $w \in \la$, $\al_{\la} \ot \pB_w$ is an isomorphism modulo $\IC^p_{< \la}$. \end{conj}
+This means that, for any $w \in \la$, $\al_{\la} \ot \pB_w$ is a homotopy equivalence modulo $\IC^p_{< \la}$. \end{conj}

 \begin{rmk} The properties of the half and full twist discussed in Remark \ref{rmk:indegree2c} should have analogues in characteristic $p$ as well.
 That is, the $p$-distinguished involutions from Conjecture \ref{conj:distinv} should govern which chain objects appear in certain homological degrees within the half and full twists. \end{rmk}